Web Unit 3 Sprint 10 - Redux & State Management

 export const usersApi = createApi({

-// Unique key that defines where the data will be stored in Redux state
+// Unique key that defines where the data will be stored in the Redux state

 reducerPath: 'usersApi',